 Out-of-Class Essays (GELOs 1-5): There will be three major out-of-class essays in which students will analyze and respond to the topics and readings we cover in class.
 Students will submit rough drafts of each, for which they will receive teacher feedback as well as additional feedback from their peers during in-class peer editing workshops.
 To encourage exploration of the various and vital stages of the writing process, all draft submissions and participation in peer editing workshops are mandatory and count for part of your final grade for the assignment.
+You will submit your final draft of each essay in a hard copy portfolio including all rough drafts and other prewriting material from your writing process.
 All essays must be typed in 12-point Times New Roman font, double-spaced, with 1-inch margins, and meet MLA formatting guidelines.
 See The Everyday Writer or the OWL guide (https://owl.english.purdue.edu/owl/resource/747/01/) for help.

-In-Class Essays (GELOs 2-5): There will be three, 500-word, in-class essays: a diagnostic essay for which you will not be graded, and two others for which you will be graded.
+In-Class Essays (GELOs 2-5): There will be two, 500-word, in-class essays: a diagnostic essay for which you will not be graded, and one other for which you will be graded.
 You will be given a specific prompt that addresses readings and topics we have covered in class and you will have the entire class period to write (punctuality is especially important on in-class essay days so that you will neither lose valuable writing time nor distract your peers as they work).
-Essays must be hand-written in blue or black ink in a greenbook, which are available at the campus bookstore and various other locations on campus.
+In-class essays will ideally be composed on a laptop and uploaded to Canvas by the end of the class period, but also may be hand-written in blue or black ink in a greenbook, which are available at the campus bookstore and various other locations on campus.
 Please notify me and provide formal documentation from the Accessible Education Center (AEC) if you need accommodations for the in-class essays.
 If you know in advance that you will be absent on the day of an in-class essay, please notify me ahead of time to make necessary arrangements.